The Fat Duck: 1999—2005: Michelin stars

 After four years, the Fat Duck was awarded its first Michelin star in the 1999 list.
-Blumenthal worked with Professor Peter Barham of the University of Bristol, and developed a menu of dishes through experimentation such as slow-cooked lamb which avoids shocking the fibres in the meat and causing them to seize.
-By 2000, techniques were being used such as cooking vegetables in mineral water after discovering that the levels of calcium in tap water causes their discolouration, and freezing cuttlefish to break down the molecules in them in order to increase their tenderness.
+Blumenthal worked with the physics professor Peter Barham of the University of Bristol, and developed a menu of dishes through experimentation such as slow-cooked lamb which avoids shocking the fibres in the meat and causing them to seize.
+By 2000, techniques were being used such as cooking vegetables in mineral water after discovering that the levels of calcium in tap water causes their discolouration, and freezing cuttlefish to break down the molecules and increase their tenderness.

-In 2001, the Fat Duck was awarded a second Michelin star, and was also named restaurant of the year by the Automobile Association.
-In 2004, the Fat Duck was awarded three Michelin stars, becoming one of three restaurants in the United Kingdom to hold that level of recognition alongside the Waterside Inn, also in Bray, and Restaurant Gordon Ramsay in London.
+In 2001, the Fat Duck was awarded a second Michelin star and was named restaurant of the year by the Automobile Association.
+In 2002, Blumenthal opened a second restaurant in Bray, the Riverside Brasserie, selling many of the Fat Duck's earlier dishes at reduced prices.

+In 2004, the Fat Duck became the third restaurant in the UK to receive three Michelin stars, after the Waterside Inn, also in Bray, and Restaurant Gordon Ramsay in London.
 It was the fastest that a restaurant had gone from one to three stars in the UK.
+At the time he received his third star, Blumenthal said it was the closest he had been to bankruptcy, with enough money only to cover the following week's staff wages.
+Immediately after receiving the third star, the Fat Duck began receiving hundreds of phone calls seeking reservations a day.
+Blumenthal hired Tony Baker as managing director to help deal with the demand.

 In the same year, the Fat Duck was ranked second in the world behind the French Laundry by the World's 50 Best Restaurants.
-The restaurant also received the title of Square Meal BMW Best UK Restaurant 2004.
+It also received the title of Square Meal BMW Best UK Restaurant 2004.
 That year, food and safety officers found "borderline" levels of listeria in the foie gras and expressed concern that "no core temperatures of the meat are taken".
+The Daily Telegraph reported that the Fat Duck dealt with the problem and introduced "stringent procedures."

 In 2005, the World's 50 Best Restaurants named the Fat Duck the best restaurant in the world.
-At the first Front of House Awards in 2007, the restaurant won the awards for Overall Service and Front Desk of the Year.
+At the first Front of House Awards in 2007, it won the awards for Overall Service and Front Desk of the Year.
+As of 2007, the Fat Duck employed 32 chefs, with a weekly wage bill of around £35,000.
+It seated 46 people for lunch and dinner six days a week, with an average spend of around £175 per head and an annual turnover of more than £4 million.
+Additional income came from books and television.
 In 2008, Blumenthal published The Big Fat Duck Cookbook.